 Practitioners and organisations must check that they are using the current version of the PGD.
 Amendments may become necessary prior to the published expiry date.
-Current versions of UKHSA PGD templates for authorisation can be found from: Immunisation patient group direction (PGD) templates mpox vaccine PGD v4.00 Valid from: 9 October 2024 Expiry: 30 April 2027 Page 1 of 27
+Current versions of UKHSA PGD templates for authorisation can be found from: Immunisation patient group direction (PGD) templates

+&lt;sup>1 This includes any relevant amendments to legislation. mpox vaccine PGD v4.00 Valid from: 9 October 2024 Expiry: 30 April 2027 Page 1 of 29